 If you have poor or no credit, watch out for online lenders that offer high-interest rate loan for debt consolidation.
 These can seem like good options when the monthly payments are affordable, but the fees and interest can result in repaying several times as much as you borrow.

 Not all applicants will be approved.
-Loan approval and actual loan terms depend on your ability to meet our credit standards (including a responsible credit history, sufficient income after monthly expenses, and availability of collateral).
+Loan approval and actual loan terms depend on your ability to meet our credit standards (including a responsible credit history, sufficient income after monthly expenses, and availability of collateral) and your state of residence.
 If approved, not all applicants will qualify for larger loan amounts or most favorable loan terms.
 Larger loan amounts require a first lien on a motor vehicle no more than ten years old, that meets our value requirements, titled in your name with valid insurance.
-Loan approval and actual loan terms depend on your state of residence and your ability to meet our credit standards (including a responsible credit history, sufficient income after monthly expenses, and availability of collateral).
 APRs are generally higher on loans not secured by a vehicle.
 Highly-qualified applicants may be offered higher loan amounts and/or lower APRs than those shown above.
-OneMain charges origination fees.
+OneMain charges origination fees where allowed by law.
 Depending on the state where you open your loan, the origination fee may be either a flat amount or a percentage of your loan amount.
 Flat fee amounts vary by state, ranging from $25 to $500.
 Percentage-based fees vary by state ranging from 1% to 10% of your loan amount subject to certain state limits on the fee amount.
-Loan proceeds cannot be used for postsecondary educational expenses as defined by the CFPB’s Regulation Z such as college, university or vocational expense; for any business or commercial purpose; to purchase securities; or for gambling or illegal purposes.
+Visit http://omf.com/loanfees for more information.
+Loan proceeds cannot be used for postsecondary educational expenses as defined by the CFPB’s Regulation Z such as college, university or vocational expense; for any business or commercial purpose; to purchase cryptocurrency assets, securities, derivatives or other speculative investments; or for gambling or illegal purposes.

 The information in this article is accurate as of the date of publishing.